puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 of creating these wrapper classes.

 A profile class is the single source of truth for how a component is configured in your site infrastructure.
-This ensures that you have one clear place to make any changes to how that component is configured.
 If you ever decide to add parameters to your MOTD module, for example, you can easily set those parameters in a single profile class and see the changes take effect across any nodes whose role includes that profile.
 If you had set parameters specifically on a role or node level, on the other hand, any changes would have to be duplicated across every system.

 Now you have a few profiles available.
 Each of these profiles defines how a component on a system should be configured.
 The next step is to combine them